You want smart political talk without the meltdowns?

 And then, of course, the court also added that you can't use those official acts as part of your prosecution.

-I just think right now for the prosecution, the smart thing to do is basically just to pull the plug.
+I just think right now, for the prosecution, the smart thing to do is basically just to pull a plug.

 Now, I don't think they'll do that.

-I think they're gonna wait, but I don't think there's any way this case gets tried before the election, because there's way too many procedural uh issues to unpack.
+I think they're going to wait, but I don't think there's any way this case gets tried before the election because there's way too many procedural issues to unpack.

-And you know, and then once you get to the election, if Donald Trump wins, especially based on his case, he can order his attorney general not to prosecute the case or tell the special counsel to drop it.
+And, you know, then once you get to the election, if Donald Trump wins, especially based on his case, he can order his attorney general not to prosecute the case or tell the special counsel to drop it.

 Precisely.